-The following matrix will assist in distinguishing capital expenditure from maintenance expenditure:- life is extended which it was initially intended.
+The following matrix will assist in distinguishing capital expenditure from maintenance expenditure:-

+Capital Expenditure Maintenance

+Acquiring a new asset Restoring an asset so that it can continue to

+Replacing an existing asset be used for its intended purpose

+•

-Cap oital Expenditure Maintenance - Acquiring a new asset • Restoring an asset so that it can • Replacing an existing asset continue to be used for its • intended purpose • Further developing an existing • Maintaining an asset so that it asset so that its original useful can be used for the period for
+Further developing an existing g asset so • Maintaining an asset so that it can be used

-- Enhancing an existing asset so that its use is expanded - the expenditure enhances the service provision of that capital asset (with the exclusion of operational running maintenance); - increases the useful life of that capital asset (beyond its original life); - increases that capital asset capacity (beyond its original capacity); - increases the performance of the capital asset (beyond the original performance); - increases the functionality of that capital asset; - reduces the future ownership costs of that capital asset significantly; or - increases the size of the asset or changes its shape.
+that its original useful life is ex xtended for the period for which it was initially

+■ Enhancing an existing asset so that its intended.

+use is expanded

+the expenditure enhances the he service

+provision of that capital asset et (with the

+exclusion of operational running

+maintenance);

+increases the useful life of the that capital

+asset (beyond its original life);

+increases that capital asset et capacity

+(beyond its original capacity);

+increases the performance of the capital

+asset (beyond the original perfo ormance);

+increases the functionality of t that capital

+asset;

+reduces the future ownership co costs of that

+capital asset significantly; or

+• increases the size of the asset of or changes

+its shape.